haolange/SharpShader/README.md

 # SharpShader
-A Shaderlab like shader framework.
+A ShaderLab like shader framework.

 # Example Shader
 Here is an example to use: